1. Output information

 3. Important points

-Concerns around confidentiality and respondent safeguarding limited the types of questions asked in the TCSEW, specifically those relating to domestic abuse.
-As a result, estimates are not available in the TCSEW in relation to the preferred measure of domestic abuse and domestic violence.
+Concerns around confidentiality and respondent safeguarding limited the types of questions asked in the TCSEW, specifically those relating to domestic abuse; as a result, the CSEW domestic abuse estimates were not available in our Domestic abuse bulletin for the year ending March 2021.

-The release on domestic abuse in England and Wales includes data on the different stages of the criminal justice process for cases of domestic abuse, and data on service provision for victims of domestic abuse.
+Our Domestic abuse in England and Wales bulletin includes data on the different stages of the criminal justice process for cases of domestic abuse and data on service provision for victims of domestic abuse.

 The release includes a number of different data sources to provide a more coherent picture of domestic abuse; it is not possible to directly compare each of the datasets because of differences in timescales and reference periods, and because they do not all count the same thing.